-Jeff Marwil is the U.S. co-head of the Business Solutions, Governance, Restructuring & Bankruptcy Group, and head of the Chicago office.
-During his 30 years of experience in the bankruptcy, workout and corporate restructuring area, he has developed a reputation for providing sophisticated strategic advice to companies in distress and solving challenging legal and business issues.
-He has held lead roles in some of the highest-profile Chapter 11 bankruptcy cases in America.
+Jeff Marwil has held lead roles in some of the highest-profile Chapter 11 bankruptcy cases in America.
+He is the U.S. co-head of the Firm’s Business Solutions, Governance, Restructuring & Bankruptcy Group, and head of the Chicago office.
+During his 30+ years of experience in bankruptcies, workouts and corporate restructurings, he has developed a reputation for providing sophisticated strategic advice to companies in distress, and solving challenging legal and business issues.

-Jeff has extensive experience representing publicly traded and privately held companies, in and out of court, in the restructuring of complex capital structures and reorganizing their financial affairs and business operations.
-With his in-depth understanding of the roles and responsibilities of officers and directors of both publicly-traded and privately-held companies, Jeff is regularly retained to provide advice on issues of fiduciary duty related to companies in distress, their officers and directors, creditors and their shareholders.
+Jeff represents publicly traded and privately held companies, in and out of court, in the restructuring of complex capital structures and reorganizing their financial affairs and business operations.
+With his in-depth understanding of the roles and responsibilities of officers and directors of both publicly-traded and privately-held companies, Jeff regularly provides advice on issues of corporate governance and fiduciary duty related to companies in distress, their officers and directors, creditors and their shareholders.

-He currently serves as lead Chapter 11 counsel in three billion-dollar bankruptcy cases, The Budd Company, Ocala Funding, LLC and as co-chapter 11 counsel in the Energy Future Holdings Corp. bankruptcy.
-He serves as counsel to the Official Committee of Unsecured Creditors of Caesars Entertainment Operating Company, Inc. and as lead counsel for the Chapter 7 bankruptcy trustee of ITT Educational Services, Inc. He also regularly represents multi-tranche finance lenders in workouts and restructurings of their distressed credits.
+He currently serves as lead counsel for debtors, official committees and trustees in some of the largest cases in America, including Energy Future Holdings Corp, the Official Committee of Unsecured Creditors of Caesars Entertainment Operating Company, Inc. and ITT Educational Services, Inc. He also regularly represents private credit finance lenders in workouts and restructurings of their distressed credits.

 Ocala Funding - Represents Ocala Funding, which was a wholly owned subsidiary of Taylor Bean & Whitaker Mortgage Corp., in its Chapter 11 case.
 Taylor Bean created and then subsequently operated the special-purpose entity subsidiary that was a conduit that purchased its home loans and bundled them into securities, which it then sold to Freddie Mac and other investors.
 It funded the mortgage loan business by selling $1.75 billion of asset-backed commercial paper short-term notes to Deutsche Bank and the mortgage subsidiary of BNP Paribas.
 Deutsche Bank bought about $1.2 billion of the notes, and BNP had purchased about $480.7 million.
 Taylor Bean, once the largest mortgage lender in the U.S. not owned by a deposit-taking bank, sought bankruptcy protection in August 2009 in the U.S. Bankruptcy Court for the Central District of Florida after federal law enforcement raided its headquarters.
 Prosecutors discovered a fraud scheme and eventually secured several lengthy prison sentences for its executives.